chrisburnell/chrisburnell.com/src/posts/articles/2020-11-23-time-to-cache-up.md

     - *This step is optional if pages don’t have a *`date`*.*
 6. Sort pages by their number of Webmentions.
 7. Limit the collection to `10` items or less; otherwise, we could be generating an enormous set of data that we probably don’t need all of.
-    - Once again, this step is optional if you do want to utilise the full ordered collection.
+    - Once again, this step is optional if you do want to use the full ordered collection.

 ## Using the collection